 The symptoms of pericarditis depend on the type, but may include:

-- The pain may radiate into the left shoulder and arm
+- pain radiating into the left shoulder and arm

-- The pain is aggravated by lying down or taking deep breaths.
+- pain that is aggravated by lying down or taking deep breaths.

 Causes of pericarditis